jrdegbe/thamesthrive-api/docs/flow/actions/commercial/youtube_player.md

 ## Description

-The YouTube widget plugin allows you to embed a YouTube video widget in Tracardi.
+The YouTube widget plugin allows you to embed a YouTube video widget in ThamesThrive.
 This plugin displays a YouTube video based on the provided configuration.
 You can customize the display type, position, and other settings to suit your needs.